huggingface/simulate/README.md

 Adding/removing objects:
 - Using the addition (`+`) operator (or alternatively the method `.add(object)`) will add an object as a child of a previous object.
 - Objects can be removed with the subtraction (`-`) operator or the `.remove(object)` command.
+- Several objects can be added at once by adding a list/tuple to the scene.
 - The whole scene can be cleared with `.clear()`.
+- To add a nested object, just add it to the object under which it should be nested, e.g. `scene.sphere += sphere_child`.

 Accessing objects:
 - Objects can be directly accessed as attributes of their parents using their names (given with  `name` attribute at creation or automatically generated from the class name + creation counter).
-- Objects can also be accessed from their names with `.get(name)` or by navigating in the tree using the various `tree_*` attributes available on any node.
+- Objects can also be accessed from their names with `.get_node(name)`.
+- The names of the object are enforced to be unique (on save/show).
+- Various `tree_*` attributes are available on any node to quickly naviguate or list part of the tree of nodes.

 Here are a couple of examples of manipulations: